• Skip to main content

 What do squirrels eat in the wild?

 Naturally, squirrels are omnivores—meaning they eat both meat and plants.
-More importantly, they are opportunistic feeders and foragers.
+But, more importantly, they are opportunistic feeders and foragers.

 In fact, they will eat almost anything they can get their paws on!
-They are more likely to be on the lookout for plants, or other available food, rather than lying in wait for their next meal.
+This is because they are more likely to look for plants or other available food rather than lying in wait for their next meal.

 However, once they find food, they are likely to hoard it—known as food caching—for future needs.

-A typical diet for a squirrel will include just about anything they have access to, but primarily involves unshelled nuts, vegetables, grains, seeds, fruits, and fungi that can be found in nature.
+A typical diet for a squirrel will include just about anything they have access to.
+However, it primarily involves unshelled nuts, vegetables, grains, seeds, fruits, and fungi found in nature.

 When these food sources are not as plentiful, such as during the winter months, squirrels will eat tree bark, grass, twigs, leaves, and meat.